Tim de Zeeuw: Research

 De Zeeuw's research concentrates on the formation, structure and dynamics of galaxies, including our own, the Milky Way.
 In Leiden, he led a group active in the construction of state-of-the-art dynamical models for galaxies, and their comparison to high-quality photometric and spectroscopic observations, with the aim of establishing the properties of dark matter halos around galaxies, probing the supermassive nuclear black holes, measuring the kinematics and dynamics of the different stellar populations, and ultimately understanding the process of galaxy formation.
 A significant second line of research is the study of the origin, structure, and evolution of young stellar groups in the Solar Neighbourhood.

 Trained as a theorist in stellar dynamics, he gradually expanded his research to include the analysis and interpretation of observations, and also became involved in the development of new instrumentation.
 In 1995 he initiated a project with R. Bacon and R. Davies to build SAURON, a panoramic integral-field spectrograph for the 4.2-m William Herschel Telescope (WHT).
 The SAURON collaboration led to follow-up projects studying galactic nuclei with the VLT, to the initiative to move the integral field spectrograph OASIS from the Canada France Hawaii Telescope to the WHT and to equip the WHT with a laser guide-star, to participation in studies for possible integral-field units on the Hubble Space Telescope and JWST, and to participation in the development of MUSE for the VLT.

-De Zeeuw has (co)-authored 185 refereed papers and many other contributing papers.
+De Zeeuw has authored or co-authored 185 refereed papers and many other contributing papers.
 He has supervised the research projects of 25 master students and has guided the research of 60 graduate students and postdocs.
 He holds honorary doctorates from the Université Claude Bernard Lyon, University of Padua and the University of Chicago.

 Together with W. van Saarloos and L. Peletier, he co-founded the Lorentz Center, the International Center for Astronomy, Mathematics and Physics, in Leiden, and served on its steering committee for a decade.

 De Zeeuw served on the HST Time Allocation Committee, chaired the Space Telescope Institute Council for four years and also served on the board of directors of the US-based Association of Universities for Research in Astronomy.
 Between 2003 and 2006 he was a member of ESO's governing body, the Council, and chaired the Council Scientific Strategy Working Group.
 In this capacity he contributed to the development of ESO's strategic goals in 2004 and to changes in the ESO committee structure including the new terms of reference for the STC and OPC.
 He was the principal author of a report to Council outlining three scenarios for ESO's future role in European astronomy.
 In 2006/07 he chaired the Science Vision Working Group set up by ASTRONET, an ERA-NET activity funded by the European Commission and set up by funding agencies in Europe.
 The Science Vision Working Group established a global European Science Vision for Astronomy for the next 20 years.